Travel hacking is a concept I've been aware of much of my travel blogging career.

 - Priority Pass Select access to over 1,000 airport lounges worldwide

-- $100 travel credit toward Global Entry application fee (if you're an American who hasn't already signed up for Global Entry and TSA Pre-check, make it a priority in 2019, it's a huge time saver)
+- $100 travel credit toward Global Entry application fee (if you're an American who hasn't already signed up for Global Entry and TSA Pre-check, make it a priority, it's a huge time saver)

 For me, the lounge access alone has made it worthwhile, let alone the two free flights I've redeemed so far.